johanngonzalez/clarity/README.md

-# clarity
+# Clarity

-Clarity Wordpress Theme
+Clarity is a starter Wordpress theme based on Twitter Bootstrap.